 There’s no right or wrong way to travel, but there is a right or wrong way to travel for you.
 It took us nearly two years of pretty frequent travel to discover the way we most enjoy getting to know the places we visit.
 Once we found our travel style we started to see the world in a whole new light.

 Early on when we started travel blogging it was like we were speed dating with Europe’s must sees.
 We were racing against a clock to see as many places as we could possibly see.
 If Ryanair had a sale, we’d book a ticket and just go wander around a city.
-We were traveling to 20 or more countries each year, but those first two years were pockmarked by unremarkable experiences in places that were no more than check marks on a list.
+We were traveling to 20 – 25 countries each year, but those first two years were pockmarked by unremarkable experiences in places that were no more than check marks on a list.

 You know what?
 We actually hate just wandering aimlessly around cities.
 We love travel, but something was lacking.
 We needed a way to connect with what we were seeing so that it stopped feeling like we wanted to kill ourselves if we looked at one more church the guidebooks said we just HAD to see.

 Our own travel style is a mixture of luxury and adventure and almost always includes wine.
 Once we started choosing destinations based on activities that interested us there, travel was suddenly exciting again.
 The stamps in our passports stopped being just another stamp and each had a story so memorable we can recall every detail like it happened yesterday.

 Travel isn’t one size fits all, so we put together these tips for finding your travel style:

 1. Think of travel like dating.